Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 [Staff](/about#wider-staff-and-organisation-membership) make use of a list to highlight staff members who are immediately available.
-This allows you to find and contact staff discretely and is our preferred method of taking questions.
+This allows you to find and contact staff discreetly and is our preferred method of taking questions.

 The list may appear in your network window instead of the current one.